sarcah/Two-sided-marketplace-app/README.md

 #### R7 and R8.
 What problem does it solve, and why is it a problem?

 In recent years, the way people consume news has changed drastically.
-Customers can now consume news either online or through physical means, paid or free, from news websites or through social media.
+Customers can now access news either online or through physical means, paid or free, from news websites or through social media.
 More and more established news organisations are moving to make their content only accessible through paid subscriptions.
 This can get expensive for customers who are large consumers of news, or who like to read work from particular journalists who work at different media organisations.

 This app would allow a large marketplace or library of articles that users could browse, and simply pay for the articles they want to read for a small fee per article, providing another option rather than having to subscribe to multiple news organisations.
 The fee is purposely set low to make the barrier to purchase low – the model aims to make multiple purchases easy, attractive and low risk to the consumer.